pepemxl/Machine-Learning-Notes/01_SUPERVISED_LEARNING/section_01.md

 With this approach we have created two apparently different problems, firstly find suitable $\{f_{i}\}$ that will create our **space of features** and as second problem find $\{g_{i}\}$ that maps our new features with the labels of our fully labeled dataset $D$.

+Both problems represents a challenge where several computational and statistical techniques are implemented, there are some techniques using very deep mathematical theory, however many impresive results make used of heuristics.

+## General ML Workflow

+The input data for training the model is preprocessed,then features are created.
+Once the machine learning model is trained, it can be used to make predictions on the unseen data.

+### GIGO Principle

+An important principle that should be remembered always is GIGO (Garbage In Garbage Out), unfortunately very often ML practitioners use supervised methods without pay enough attention to creation of features, using incorrectly techniques of clustering that finish generating swaping and masking effects on our features, making features unable to create good models, always is hard to get a good labeling process, but if bad decision are took while features are created it will become many times harder to obtain a good model.

+## Supervised Learning Models

+- Linear Regression Model
+- Logistic Regression Model
+- Decision Trees
+- Random Forest
+- Boosted Grandient Algorithms
+- Support Vector Machines
+- Neural Networks
+- Graph Neural Networks

+## Building a Linear Regression Model

+**Linear regression** refers to modeling the relationship between a set of independent variables $\mathbb{X}$ and the output or dependent variables $y$.

+$$ y = ax+b $$

+If the input variables contains $n$ independent variables, this is known as **multivariable linear regression**.

+$$ y = a_{0}+a_{1}x_{1}+a_{2}x_{2}+\cdots + a_{n}x_{n}$$